pts/small-io-sys/README.md

 * The msload part of io.sys (first 2048 bytes) have been rewritten from scratch in 8086 assembly.
 The new size is only 832 bytes.
-* The kernel (msbio.bin, msdos.bin) code and data have been compressed using aPACK 1.00.
+* The kernel (msbio.bin, msdos.bin) code and data have been compressed using aPACK 1.00 and UPX 3.91, and the shorter output has been chosen.
-* The compressed boot logo has been decompressed and recompressed using aPACK 1.00.
-The kernel code and data and the boot logo have been concatenated, and compressed together.
+* The compressed boot logo has been decompressed and recompressed together in the same batch as (i.e. concatenated to) the kernel code and data.
+* Alternatively, the LZMA algorithm and file format supported by UPX 3.91 has also been used for compressing the kernel code and data and the boot logo.
+The output of this is smaller, but it takes longer to decompress at boot time (0.5 to 1 seconds extra in an emulator).
-* MSDCM code and data have been decompressed and recompressed. using aPACK 1.00 16-bit DOS .exe compression.
+* MSDCM code and data have been decompressed and recompressed. using aPACK 1.00 and UPX 3.91 16-bit DOS .exe compression.
+Again, the shorter output (aPACK) has been chosen.
 * The boot logo and MSDCM have been removed from some binaries.
   * It's possible, but less entertaining to boot the Windows GUI even without this boot logo.
 Also an external *logo.sys* can be used to